Affiliate Investigators

 Laura den Hartigh, PhD

 The den Hartigh lab examines the impact of fatty acids and inflammatory mediators on adipocyte biology during the development of obesity and subsequent weight loss.
-More recent work examines mechanisms mediating t10,c12-CLA-mediated weight loss and the role of gut microbiota.
+More recent work examines mechanisms of t10,c12-CLA-mediated weight loss and the role of gut microbiota on adipose tissue function.

 Mauricio Dorfman, PhD